 The PHY-DATA.indication primitive is generated by a receiving PHY entity to transfer the received octet of

 data to the local MAC entity.
-The time between receipt of the last bit of the provided octet from the WM and the receipt of this primitive by the MAC entity is the sum of aRXRFDelay + aRxPLCPDelay.
+When transmitting a non-VHT PPDU, the time between receipt of the last bit of the provided octet from the WM and the receipt of this primitive by the MAC entity is the sum of aRXRFDelay + aRxPLCPDelay.
+When transmitting a VHT PPDU, the time between receipt of the last bit of the last provided octet from the WM and the receipt of this primitive by the MAC entity is aRxPHYDelay.

 7.3.5.6 PHY-TXSTART.confirm